techieeliot/gcc-web-design-co/src/content/blog/aesthetic-usability-effect.md

 Have you noticed how a beautiful interface can make you overlook those little imperfections?

-Drop a us an email at [hey@sanfor.dev](mailto:hey@sanfor.dev).
+Drop us an email at [hey@sanfor.dev](mailto:hey@sanfor.dev).
 I’m always excited to chat about how beautiful design can transform our digital experiences.

 Happy designing, and keep building amazing stuff!